Stardard istrument of several International Networks (SKYNET-ESR, AERONET) is the sun-sky photometer.

 There are several commercially available sky-sun photometers in the international market.
 The two most well known models are the Cimel Electronique CE318 (produced in France) and the Prede POM (produced in Japan).
 Both instruments are devoted to atmospheric aerosol characterization and they offer very similar features.

 Radiance sensor: The POM model uses only one sensor and tube for both sky and sun measurements.
-On the contrary, the CE318 used two different sensors and tubes.
+On the contrary, the CE318 uses two different sensors and tubes since 2010.
 New models of CE318 include now a single detector, but many of the active instruments still work with two sensors.

 Temperature effect: Due to sensor dependence on temperature in the NIR band, raw photometric measurements show a significant dependence on temperature.
 The POM model is equipped with a temperature controlled optical head.
 The CE318 standard model is not temperature controlled, but the measurements can still be corrected afterwards.

-Temporal resolution: CE318 radiometers measure with the AERONET standard schedule, broadly an almucantar scenario every 60 minutes and a direct sun measurement every 15 minutes.
-The POM radiometers measure an almucantar scenario every 10 or 20 minutes and a sun direct measurement every minute.
+Temporal resolution: CE318 radiometers measure with the AERONET standard schedule, broadly an almucantar scenario every 20 minutes and a direct sun measurement every 10 minutes.
+The POM radiometers measure an almucantar scenario every 10 and a sun direct measurement every minute, but it can be changed by the user according to the needs.